orestisV-admie/HIRO-template/README.md

 ```

 ## Prometheus metrics
-The application includes prometheus-fastapi-instrumentator for monitoring performance and analyzing its operation.
-It automatically adds an endpoint `/metrics` where you can access application metrics for Prometheus.
+The application includes (`prometheus-fastapi-instrumentator`)[https://github.com/trallnag/prometheus-fastapi-instrumentator] for monitoring performance and analyzing its operation.
+It automatically adds an endpoint `/metrics` where you can access Prometheus's application metrics.
 These metrics include information about request counts, request execution times, and other important indicators of application performance.
-More on that at (Prometheus FastAPI Instrumentator)[https://github.com/trallnag/prometheus-fastapi-instrumentator]

 ## Classy-FastAPI
 Classy-FastAPI allows you to easily do dependency injection of
-object instances that should persist between FastAPI routes invocations,
+object instances that should persist between FastAPI routes invocations, e.g., database connections.
-e.g. database connections.
 More on that (with examples) at [Classy-FastAPI GitLab page](https://gitlab.com/companionlabs-opensource/classy-fastapi).

 # Collaboration guidelines